$500 Sales Tax Cap on Boats

 Key South Carolina Boating Facts

-• Registration Required: All motorized boats must be registered with the South Carolina Department of Natural Resources (SC DNR)
+• Registration Required: All motorized boats must be registered and titled with the South Carolina Department of Natural Resources (SCDNR)

-• Sales Tax Cap: South Carolina caps sales tax on boats at just $500 maximum - one of the best deals in the entire US
+• Sales Tax Cap: South Carolina caps sales tax on boats at $500 per boat regardless of price.
+One of the best caps in the country

-• Title Required: All motorized watercraft and sailboats must be titled with the SC DNR; lenders are listed as lienholders
+• Title Required: All motorized boats must be titled with SCDNR.
+Lenders are listed as lienholder on the title

 South Carolina Boat Loan Rates by Credit Score